Oracle DBA Best Practices

 -- and restart the system

-28. Look for security compromised by public synonyms SELECT DISTINCT table_owner
+32. Look for security compromised by public synonyms -- if a non-container database

 FROM dba_synonyms

-29. Do you have an RDA If your answer is "what is an RDA?" you've much to learn.
+33. Do you have an RDA?
+If your answer is "what is an RDA?" you've much to learn.
 There is a link at page bottom under related topics.
 Download the tool from metalink and create an RDA.
 You should have a current RDA for every Oracle database for which you are responsible available at all times.

-30. Is TCP/IP Stack Optimization in place See Linux Oracle Installation and verify for your operating system version.
+34. Is TCP/IP Stack Optimization in place?
+See Linux Oracle Installation and verify for your operating system version.

 SELECT MAX(logoff$time)